JJ/fl-homework/text/text.md

 And his hands.
 Endow him with a portfolio and he would be the quintessential City yuppy.
 Not that yuppies exist any more, but then nobody uses argyle nowadays either.
-But his nads were moving this way and that, without his arms actually feeling that motion and hanging loose at thesides of the body.
+But his hands were moving this way and that, without his arms actually feeling that motion and hanging loose at the sides of the body.

 I walked past him on my way to the lift out of the station and the doorknob-showing.
 He was oblivious of my attention or, for that